bizjg/Cohort-Analysis/README.md

 # Cohort-Analysis

-Creating a reusable cohort analysis function
+## Cohort Analysis Example.ipynb
+This walks through how to set up and conduct a cohort analysis using a dummy data set